 As a work at home, homeschool mom, I have found that a boxed curriculum fits my family’s needs in ways that cobbling together materials from multiple publishers couldn’t do.
 How?

 You don’t get much easier than ordering from one publisher.
 A boxed curriculum is essentially a one stop shop.
-You go online, pick your grades and subjects and check out because you can trust that homeschool company to provide everything you need in an age-appropriate, orderly sequence.
+You go online, pick your grades/levels and subjects and check out because you can trust that homeschool company to provide everything you need in an age-appropriate, orderly sequence.
 That’s it!
 It's so easy, you can even do it on your lunch break!

 2. No Agonizing Decision Making